-- Travel history: Has the employee or their crew/team members travelled in the last 14 days? - Contact: Has the employee been in close contact with someone with COVID-19 (within 6 feet for 15+ minutes within a 24-hour period)? - Note: fully-vaccinated employees (2 weeks after their final vaccine dose) need not quarantine after exposure. - Symptomatic: Does the employee have any respiratory symptoms-i.e., shortness of breath, or difficulty breathing?
+- Travel history: Has the employee or their crew/team members travelled in the last 14 days? - Contact: Has the employee been in close contact with someone with COVID-19 (within 6 feet for 15+ minutes within a 24-hour period)? - Note: fully-vaccinated employees (2 weeks after their final vaccine dose) need not quarantine after exposure, but they are recommended to be tested 3-5 days after exposure, and to wear a mask in public indoor settings for 14 days or until they receive a negative test result. - Symptomatic: Does the employee have any respiratory symptoms-i.e., shortness of breath, or difficulty breathing?
 Does the employee have a fever or chills, fatigue or muscle/body aches?
 A cough, sore throat, congestion, headache or runny nose?
 Does the employee have nausea, diarrhea, loss of appetite, or new loss of taste/smell?
 You can check the current list of CDC symptoms.